 fruit snacks in blue bowls.

 Raise your hand if your kiddo loves fruit snacks!
 Mine sure does!
-We usually save the store-bought ones for road trips or holidays because I like to make them at home when we’re needing a little something special.
+We usually save the store-bought ones for family road trips or holidays because I like to make them at home when we’re needing a little something special.

-This recipe is made similarly to how you’d make Jell-O with dissolving gelatin and other ingredients stirred together.
+This homemade fruit snacks recipe is made similarly to how you’d make Jell-O with dissolving gelatin and other ingredients stirred together.
 It’s very easy and you can adjust the sweetness according to what your kids prefer.
 I’m showing you how to make these using real fruit and veggies including strawberries and carrots—this is our favorite flavor combo—but you can try out a few flavor combinations I suggest below, too.

 Your toddler won’t eat?
 Help is here!